beginning of content

 What is fibre?

-Because high-fibre foods help fill you up, they tend to make you eat less and help you keep a healthy weight.
+Because high-fibre foods help fill you up, they tend to make you eat less and help you keep to a healthy weight.

 Foods high in fibre help to keep your digestive system healthy.
 They are also good sources of vitamins and minerals, and other important nutrients.